-- 1. After receiving a request from either the Vice President or the terminated officer for an appeal hearing review, the Office of Director of Police will appoint the Board.
-The hearing should be conducted as soon as practical, but not later than thirty (30) calendar days from the date the Board is appointed by the Office of Director of Police. - 2.
-The Office of Director of Police will appoint Board members and decide the appropriate format (in person, by teleconference, etc.).
-Reimbursement for travel, hotel, per diem or other costs for the Board members will be the responsibility of ODOP.

-- 3. The Chairperson of the Board shall preside at the hearing and ensure the order of presentation as well as rule on questions of relevancy.
+- A. After receiving a request from either the Vice President or the terminated license holder for an appeal hearing review, the Office of Director of Police will appoint the Board.
+The hearing should be conducted as soon as practical, but not later than thirty (30) calendar days from the date the Board is appointed. - B. The Office of Director of Police will appoint Board members and decide the appropriate format (in person, by teleconference, etc.).
+Reimbursement for travel, hotel, per diem or other costs for the Board members will be the responsibility of ODOP. - C. The Chairperson of the Board shall preside over the hearing and ensure the order of presentation as well as rule on questions of relevancy.
 The Chairperson will provide instructions to the advocates related to exchanging exhibits.
-An agreed deadline date of exchange well before the hearing date should be established for proper document review.
-This policy does not require ODOP, UTS or the UTS Institutions to find or produce documents for the terminated officer and/or his attorney beyond obligations under the Public Information Act.
-The Chairperson of the Board shall have the discretion to determine the length of the hearing and the form and scope of examination allowed during the hearing.
-Upon request, the Board may consult with and be advised by counsel from the Office of General Counsel of The University of Texas System Administration. - 4.
-The officer may be represented at the hearing by an attorney or other individual representative of an employee organization that does not claim the right to strike or engage in other labor action.
-If the officer is so represented by an attorney or a representative of an employee organization, the Institution will be represented by an attorney from the Office of General Counsel of The University of Texas System Administration.
-The officer must provide written notice of representation to the Chief of Police, or designee, at least fourteen (14) calendar days prior to the hearing. - 5.
-In all appeal hearings, the Institution shall make a tape recording of the hearing and make a copy of the tape available to the officer on request.
-The tape recording shall be the official record of the hearing.
-This may be an audio or video recording - 6.
-The Institution's responsibility shall be to demonstrate to the Board during the hearing that a preponderance of the evidence supports the recommendation for termination of the Officer. - 7.
-The hearing shall consist of testimony by witnesses called by the Institution and the Officer.
+An agreed deadline well before the hearing date should be established for proper document review.
+This policy does not require ODOP, UTS or the UTS Institutions to find or produce documents for the terminated officer and/or their attorney beyond obligations under the Public Information Act.
+The Chairperson of the Board shall have the discretion to determine the length of the hearing, and the form and scope of examination allowed during the hearing.
+Upon request, the Board may consult with and be advised by counsel from the Office of General Counsel of The University of Texas System Administration. - D. The license holder may be represented at the hearing by an attorney or other individual representative of an employee organization that does not claim the right to strike or engage in other labor action.
+If the license holder is represented by an attorney or a representative of an employee organization, the Institution will be represented by an attorney from the Office of General Counsel of The University of Texas System Administration.
+The license holder must provide written notice of representation to the Office of the Director of Police, or designee, at least fourteen (14) calendar days prior to the hearing. - E. In all appeal hearings, ODOP shall make an audio or videorecording of the hearing and make a copy of the recording available to the license holder on request.
+The recording shall be the official record of the hearing. - F. The Institution's responsibility shall be to demonstrate to the Board during the hearing that a preponderance of the evidence supports the recommendation for termination of the license holder. - G. The hearing shall consist of testimony by witnesses called by the Institution and the license holder.
 Cross examination of a witness is available to both parties and Board members.
 Applicable exhibits may be introduced by either party.
-The Board can take notice of the Officer's personnel record if introduced during the hearing as evidence. - 8.
-Neither the Institution nor the Officer has the authority to compel the attendance of a witness at the hearing.
-Any employee can be asked to appear as a witness for either party.
-It shall be the duty of an employee requested to testify to do so concerning any facts which may be relevant to the appeal and to be truthful in doing so.
-It is the responsibility of each party to assure attendance by its witnesses.
+The Board can take notice of the license holder's personnel record if introduced during the hearing as evidence. - H. Neither the Institution nor the license holder has the authority to compel the attendance of a witness at the hearing.
+Any individual employed by the Institution can be asked to appear as a witness for either party.
+It shall be the duty of the individual requested to testify to do so concerning any facts which may be relevant to the appeal and to be truthful in doing so.
+It is the responsibility of each party to ensure attendance by its witnesses.

-B. Post Hearing Rules and Procedures
+I. Post Hearing Rules and Procedures